openpims/wordpress/README.md

 ### Testing Modal Display

 To test the modal display:
-1. Clear browser cookies
-2. Remove `x-openpims` header if present
-3. Visit the site - modal should appear
+1. Visit the site without OpenPIMS User-Agent signal - modal should appear
-4. Register on OpenPIMS
+2. Register on OpenPIMS
-5. Return to site - modal should not appear
+3. Return to site with OpenPIMS browser extension/signal - modal should not appear

 ## 📝 API Endpoints